ExpressGateway/express-gateway.io/docs/configuration/gateway.config.yml/pipelines.md

 The above will match only if the exact request path is "/foo/bar" and the request is *not* a POST or HEAD.

-Best Practise Note: While it is possible to build quite complicated condition tree, huge trees could greatly affect readability of your EG configuration.
+Best Practice Note: While it is possible to build quite complicated condition tree, huge trees could greatly affect readability of your EG configuration.
 In such cases it could be better to have multiple api endpoints and pipelines

 The following two configs are equivalent, however we believe variant B is easier to read.

-## Conditions Based Config - Variant A
+##### Conditions Based Config - Variant A

 ```yaml
 serviceEndpoints:
   admin: # will be referenced in proxy policy